 As shishito peppers are cooking they flare up with air like blow fish and as soon as they cool they deflate.
 When the shishito peppers are finished cooking they are delicious served warm with a favorite dressing or this easy tahini sauce.

-EASY TAHINI SAUCE
+EASY TAHINI SAUCE for dipping

 It took me a while to perfect this tahini sauce and it finally happened.
 Tahini is a popular sauce in Middle Eastern cuisine.
 I wanted to keep this dish vegan so instead of using an aioli, I combined it with tahini sauce.
 You might prefer aioli in which this yogurt aioli would be fabulous too.